Seagram Building: Office stories

 The office stories were intended to contain executive suites.
 The office floors generally have a flexible plan, arranged in modules around the elevator core.
 The flexibility of the office stories derives from the superstructures' wide bays.
 In general, each of the second through fourth stories has about 28000 ft2 of rentable office space; the fifth through tenth stories, around 18600 ft2; and the upper stories, around 12000 ft2.
 Johnson mainly oversaw the interior design; all the materials were custom-designed for the Seagram Building.

 The elevator landings have green terrazzo floors, travertine walls, gray elevator-door surrounds, and gypsum ceilings.
 The remaining office stories used 55.5 by 55.5 in modules.
 The elevator doors, suite doors, and partitions were designed to rise from floor to ceiling, which made the openings appear as though they were part of the paneling.
 Partition panels were designed with washable materials, which became standard after they were used in the Seagram Building.
 Doorknobs were made of lever handles instead of round knobs.
 The ceilings are acoustically tiled dropped ceilings.
 Each story's ceiling is surrounded by luminous tiled panels, activated by a timer, which are arranged in a consistent band measuring about 11.5 ft wide.
 The luminous panels, in turn, contain vinyl diffuser panels measuring 4 ft 3 in wide.
 The rest of each story uses indirect lighting.
 Air conditioning fixtures are placed only 11 in above the floor slab, enabling the windows to be full-height glass walls.

 The Seagram Company occupied the second through eighth stories when the building was completed.
-Philip Johnson, Phyllis Lambert, and J. Gordon Carr collaborated in the design of the Seagram offices.
+Philip Johnson, Phyllis Lambert, and J. Gordon Carr collaborated on the design of the Seagram offices.
 The offices had a reception room, containing tapestries and a travertine wall with Seagram's seal.
 There was also an executive office with furniture designed by Mies.
-The executive suites contained an oak-paneled dining room and kitchen, which could double as a conference room.
+The executive suites contained an oak-paneled dining room (which could double as a conference room) and a kitchen.
 On three sides of the fifth floor were offices with oak paneling, luminous ceilings, and ocher carpeting.
 The outer offices on the fifth story were wider than on other floors, signifying that story's function as an "important" floor.
 The fourth floor contained several large spaces for meetings and receptions, including a 69 by 36 ft assembly room that could be partitioned into three sections.
 Floor-to-ceiling travertine partitions walled off the restrooms in the Seagram suites.
 Another feature of the Seagram suites was display lights that could retract into the ceiling when they were not being used.
 Architectural Forum described Seagram's offices as setting "a high standard" for subsequent tenants.